geek-cookbook/geek-cookbook/manuscript/recipes/paperless-ng.md

 ---
-description: Paperless NG - Easily index, search, and view archive all of your scanned paper documents
+description: Easily index, search, and view archive all of your scanned dead-tree documents
 ---

 # Paperless NG